unal-durmus/EyeBlink/README.md

 # EyeBlink
-A project to provide disabled persons a means of communication based on Mors alphabet.
+A project to provide disabled persons a means of communication based on customized Morse codes.
 Project codes are derived from https://github.com/pathak-ashutosh/Eye-blink-detection